 Despite the fact that ADL prohibits differences of treatment on the ground of religious and gender, French Law allows State as well asprivate employers to refuse to hire certain women because of their religious practices (eg. veiling); it prohibits some Muslim women from being in public spaces (eg. the street) when wearing a niqab; it may strip new citizens from their nationality if they are found to betray fundamental republican values (by refusing, for instance, to shake hands with an official representative during a nationality ceremony).
 The argument of gender equality plays a central role in all these legal responses to visible expressions of Islam -together with an argument of integration.
 This paper reflects on such normative justifications and contrasts them with their German counterparts.
 The parallel examination of both national debates helps to reflect on what exactly is the scope and the meaning of this gender equality argument in religious freedom debates.

-This paper, which is based on the Introduction to a new book published with OUP, argues that antidiscrimination law still poses a certain number of problems in civil law jurisdictions.
-It provides some explanations why such problems continue to exist which range from a spectrum of legal to broader cultural, political and societal issues but argues that depending on the time frame, the jurisdiction, the ground of discrimination, and the area of law one looks at one obtains a more nuanced picture, indicating that a certain acceptance of antidiscrimination law in civil law systems can be observed
+This paper, which is based on the Introduction to a 2019 book published with OUP, argues that antidiscrimination law still poses a certain number of problems in civil law jurisdictions.
+It provides some explanations why such problems continue to exist which range from a spectrum of legal to broader cultural, political and societal issues but argues that depending on the time frame, the jurisdiction, the ground of discrimination, and the area of law one looks at one obtains a more nuanced picture, indicating that a certain acceptance of antidiscrimination law in civil law systems can be observed.

 This paper aims to assess the extent to which ADL, which is often called ‘equality law’, can contribute to address the problem of rising economic inequalities.
 In the last fifteen years, economists as well as social and political scientists have put into light a dramatic rise in economic inequalities in Western societies, in particular in the US but also in many European states.
 Various analysts have shown the damaging consequences this evolution entails on the social, economic and political levels.
 Most conspicuously, it appears to go against the ideal of equality that lies at the heart of the idea of democracy.
 In the legal field, ADL has undergone in the last decades a significant expansion, especially in international and European law.
 It has grown in breath, in reach and in complexity.
 Yet it is unclear whether this body of law, although based on the concept of equality, can help countering the phenomenon of economic inequalities.